 This handout, intended for use by school personnel and coaches, provides key points of information about glucose sensors.

 We provide multispecialty care for a number of conditions.
-Below are links to our related departments.
+Below are links to our related programs & departments.

 The Diabetes & Endocrinology Department at Riley at IU Health works with primary care physicians to provide specialized care to children with diabetes and endocrine conditions.
 Referring physicians may contact the Section of Pediatric Endocrinology and Diabetology by phone at 317.944.3889 or by fax at 317.944.3882.